How to Plan a Baby Shower: Complete Checklist & Ideas

 Step 9: The Day-Of Checklist

-• Food and drinks are ready
+• Food and drinks are ready (plus serving utensils)

-• A gift area is prepared
+• A gift area is prepared (table, basket, or corner)

-• Someone is designated to take photos
+• Someone is ready to take photos

 After the Shower